jasonp000/angry-umbrella/0-zero-zazzy-zettameters/readme.md

 ### Get Terraform, packer, and any other server side software needed

 Make sure that you can run the `terraform` command from your remote machine, or download it if necessary.
 You can also download the `packer` command for future labs.
 Git is also a useful tool for us, so you should install that as well.

+If necessary - download the latest version of terraform, and make sure it is in your $PATH
+ * `/usr/local/bin/` is a common place

+You can download terraform from [terraform.io](https://www.terraform.io/downloads.html)

 Validate that the terraform command is working, by running the below command in a terminal:

 ```shell
 terraform -version